 Community health events

-•Happiest baby on the block, from 7 p.m. to 9 p.m.
-Jan.
+• "Happiest Baby on the Block," from 7 p.m. to 9 p.m.
+Wednesday, Jan.
 16. Parents and parents-to-be can learn techniques to quickly soothe their baby.
 Cost is $50 per couple and includes parent kits.

-•Quit smoking, from 7 p.m. to 9 p.m. beginning Jan.
+•Quit-smoking class, from 7 p.m. to 9 p.m. beginning Wednesday, Jan.
 16. Education and support for those wanting to quit or who have quit.

-•A child's learning is affected by vision.
-Learn about eye health and safety, common complaints and what you can do to spot problems.
-Presented by pediatric ophthalmologist Anya Trumler, M.D., from 7 p.m. to 8:30 p.m.
-Jan.
+•Learn about children's eye health and safety, common complaints and what you can do to spot problems.
+Presented by pediatric ophthalmologist Anya Trumler from 7 p.m. to 8:30 p.m.
+Thursday, Jan.
 17.